“Human Action” and “Praxeology”.

 - is imperfect and incomplete (like human thinking).

-Instead of striving towards more drastic reductionism and simplifications, as it is characteristic of the modern social sciences, Austrian economics takes up the challenge to deal with the complexity of the economic reality and the contingency of the human action.
+Instead of striving towards more drastic reductionism and simplifications, as it is characteristic of the modern social sciences, Austrian economics takes up the challenge to deal with the complexity of the economic reality and the contingency of human action.
 In this respect, Austrian economics is more modern than the other economic schools despite the fact that Austrian economics is also one of the oldest, maybe the oldest school of economics.

 The so-called “classical economics”, particularly the economics of David Ricardo and his successors presumed that in order for economics to become “scientific”, it must be as formalistic and consequently deterministic as the physics of Isaac Newton.
 In the meantime, however, modern natural science has gone far beyond the Newtonian paradigm.
-Nevertheless, the reductionist and deterministic foci still characterizes the endeavors of the economics profession.
+Nevertheless, the reductionist and deterministic foci still characterize the endeavors of the economics profession.
 One of the consequences of this kind of research is that its results are often useless and, worst of all, the recipes derived from deterministic economics are not adequate for our current problems and often harmful.

 By being based on the principles of human action, Austrian economics is not only modern in the methodological sense, it also modern in the choice of the objects of its research.
 Different from the schools of economics that study markets in a deterministic fashion with the aim to discover the features of a dead point called “equilibrium”, Austrian economics studies markets as a process and does discard “optimizing behavior” in favor of purposeful human action.
 Capturing economic action in its dynamic complexity is the guiding principle of investigation in the tradition of the Austrian School.